chegewara/eko-solar-android/README.md

 feedbacks are welcome.

 Project on basis ilani project.
 Updated to SocketCluster client version 4.3.
-Handling for most events and methods.
+As for now android is able to handle most of events and methods from scSocket client.